-- 1. The strip is from 1.5 meters to 2 meters wide. - 2.
-The strip is 14 meters long, so that each competitor, being placed at 2 meters from the center line has at his disposal for retreating a total distance of 5 meters without it being necessary for him to cross the rear limit of the strip with both feet. - 3.
-The conductive safety borders, indicated in Fig. 1, the diagram of the strips for finals and semi-finals, do not form part of the strip.
+- 2. The strip is 14 meters long, so that each competitor, being placed at 2 meters from the center line has at his disposal for retreating a total distance of 5 meters without it being necessary for him to cross the rear limit of the strip with both feet. - 3.
+The conductive safety borders, indicated in Fig. 1, the diagram of the strips for pools, DE, finals and semi-finals, including the strips already having safety borders, do not form part of the strip.